jakenvac/hextract/README.md

 # hextract
-A simple hex colour extracting tool
+A simple hex colour extracting and exporting tool